These homemade naan bread are better than store-bought ones!

 - After rolling the dough into its teardrop shape, sprinkle 1 teaspoon of finely chopped garlic or more garlic if you like, on top of each rolled naan dough.
 Next, using the rolling pin, roll it slightly to push the garlic into the flat dough.
 I love to include some chopped cilantro for the garlic naan.
 When I make this flatbread, I always have a variety of plain naans and a few garlic naans.

 - Freezing Naan Bread -To freeze them you need to cool them completely while they are covered.
-Once the bread is completely cooled, put them in a freezer zip lock bag and freeze for up to 3 months.
+Once the bread is completely cooled, put them in a freezer zip lock bag and freeze it for up to 3 months.

 - Frozen naans can be reheated on the griddle/skillet.
 Heat the skillet on medium-low and cook each bread for 3-4 minutes on each side.